The Boy: Is the Movie Inspired by Real Life?

-What is ‘The Boy’ About?
+What is The Boy About?

 ‘The Boy’ tells the story of a young woman named Greta who is asked to be the nanny of a young boy.
 Looking for a break from her old life, she accepts the offer, but to her surprise, this boy turns out to be a seemingly sentient doll.
 With this, her curiosity gets the best of her and she sets out to find out more about the doll’s past.
-But along the way, she ends up unraveling some very dark forbidden secrets that the doll’s family had kept buried for years.
+But along the way, she ends up unraveling some very dark, forbidden secrets that the doll’s family had kept buried for years.

 Most would know that Annabelle is a real-life doll and currently, it resides in a glass box at The Warren’s Occult Museum in Monroe, Connecticut.
 However, you’ll be surprised to know that there are many such dolls out there that have been associated with some sort of paranormal activities or even deaths in the past.

-Although Brahms is surely inspired by one of these dolls, the movie seems to defy all the stereotypes that surround these.
+Although Brahms is surely inspired by one of these dolls, the movie seems to defy all the stereotypes that surround them.
 The final reveal of the films shows that the explanation for Brahms’ hauntings is not an outcome of a paranormal possession but something more complex than that.

 If we look back at the history of dolls, they also reflect on our cultural values and how most parents wish their children to be.
 The initial function of these dolls was to induct young children (especially girls) into maternal domesticity.
 In a similar fashion, the Brahms’ parents try to instill some values into their son by indirectly interacting with the doll.
 They also make the doll follow a very fixed routine in order to make sure that even their son conforms to the same.
 Apart from all of this, the film also reflects on how guilt can go a long way.
 Brahms’s parents try their best to cover up for their son’s sins, but eventually, their guilt takes over and they’re forced to take a harsh decision.